AIO vs Air Cooler – Which Is Best?

 • Top-tier brands are still affordable, which isn’t the case with AIOs.

-The disadvantages of Air Coolers are:
+The drawbacks of Air Coolers are:

 • Cleaning the fan blades occasionally is essential, which can be difficult if you have many fans installed.